confidential-devhub/fraud-detection-on-cvms/README.md

 Jupyter notebook to build and deploy fraud detection on a CVM.

-`setup` contains all the scripts to download fraud detection and to create an "input" dataset to then upload to Azure/AWS.
+`setup_secure_env` contains all the scripts to download fraud detection and to create an "input" dataset to then upload to Azure/AWS.

 Then the remaining notebooks take care of downloading the data from Azure/AWS, decrypting by doing attestation with a remote server, and running the model by feeding the provided data.